Casa de Memoria

 The history of the world in your home

-Casa de Memoria is an auction house that specializes in decorative art and collectibles from the world over.
-With a careful selection of fine furniture, art and decorative pieces hailing as far back as the 15th century, the Casa brings the spotlight back to classic, timeless masterpieces and finds their place in contemporary homes.
-With their flagship location in Makati, the Casa is the storyteller linking the past to the present day collector.
+Casa de Memoria is an auction house in the Philippines that specializes in decorative art and collectibles from the world over.
+With a careful selection of fine furniture, art and decorative pieces hailing as far back as the 15th century, the Casa brings the spotlight back to classic, timeless masterpieces, and finds their place in contemporary homes.
+With their flagship location in Roxas Boulevard, the Casa is the storyteller linking the past to the present-day collector.

-“Over two years and 14 auctions later, working closely with Serious Studio has helped ground the casa in a solid identity, while still being able to evolve and grow from one auction to the next.
-We can't wait to see where our relationship will take the casa in the future.”
+“Over three years and 16 auctions later, working closely with Serious Studio has helped ground the casa in a solid identity, while still being able to evolve and grow from one auction to the next.
+We can’t wait to see where our relationship will take the casa in the future.”

 — CAMILLE LHUILLIER